WBMI: WBMI signs on

 WBMB was a daytime-only AM station for its entire existence.
-In 1977, Ogemaw Broadcasting Company was granted a construction permit to put WBMI on the air, under Ogemaw Broadcasting's ownership.
+In 1977, Ogemaw Broadcasting Company was granted a construction permit to put WBMI on the air.
 Studios and offices were then moved down the street to 714 W. Houghton Avenue.
 WBMI signed on the air in 1980.

-WBMB and WBMI were a typical small-market radio station of their time, with few employees working shared duties, world and national news provided by Westwood One, and a mass appeal format of adult contemporary and oldies music on WBMB, with WBMI leaning more of a Top 40 sound.
+WBMB and WBMI were a typical small-market radio station of their time, with few employees working shared duties.
+World and national news was provided by Westwood One, with a mass appeal format of adult contemporary and oldies music on WBMB, and WBMI leaning more of a Top 40 sound.
 The two stations for a time, simulcast programming as WBMB was not able to provide listeners with local radio service at night.

 Sale and Decline

 The stations were sold to David Swittek, a TV engineer from Bay City, Michigan on a terms contract.
-He defaulted on the contract A few years later, On November 20, 1985, both stations were sold to Ashuelot Broadcasting, a company headed by Gene Flowers, who once served as general manager under Ogemaw Broadcasting's ownership.
+He defaulted on the contract a few years later.
+And on November 20, 1985, both stations were sold to Ashuelot Broadcasting, a company headed by Gene Flowers, who once served as general manager under Ogemaw Broadcasting's ownership.
 By this time, both stations simulcast each other 100 percent and switched to an adult contemporary format.

-The stations were then again owned by Jack E. Kauffman and Robert S. Marshall, who assumed control when the previous owner declared bankruptcy on November 1, 1989, with Michael Baker assuming the role of president and general manager.
+Former owners Jack E. Kauffman and Robert S. Marshall regained control after the succeeding owner declared bankruptcy on November 1, 1989, with Michael Baker assuming the role of president and general manager.
 The stations then went dark in 1991.